Dendronephthya hemprichi: Niche

 D. hemprichi is found on steep slopes between 1–32 meters of the benthic zone in the Red Sea.
 This depth is prone to strong currents generated by wind on the surface of the water.
-In addition, another Dendronephthya species – D. sinaiensis – also exists between 11–32 m.
-In this case, D. sinaiensis has longer and denser pinnules limiting its consumption to consume smaller phytoplankton.
+In addition, another Dendronephthya species, D. sinaiensis, also exists between 11–32 m.
+In this case, D. sinaiensis has longer and denser pinnules, limiting its consumption to consume smaller phytoplankton.
 In addition, D. hemprichi has larger sclerites that form its exoskeleton, causing it to be less flexible in behavior.
 The differences in sizes of pinnules and sclerites of these two species support Gause’s theory of niche partitioning.

 Human Impact

 The coral reefs of Eilat host a large number of divers, ranging from scientists to novices seeking a thrill.
 In addition, there are also many oil jetties off the coast of the city.
 Diving pressure and the behavior of industries disrupt the local habitat through man made disturbances.
-Some of these disruptions include coral breakages and damages, in large due to contact of fins to the reef.
-In addition, benthic zone and branching corals, 2 categories under which D. hemprichi is classified, have an increased rate of recreational diving damage than corals that inhabit deeper zones.
+Some of these disruptions include coral breakages and damages, in large due to contact of swimming fins with the reef.
+In addition, benthic zone and branching corals, two categories to which D. hemprichi belongs, have an increased rate of recreational diving damage as compared with corals that inhabit deeper zones.

 In an effort to decrease diving pressure on natural reefs, artificial reefs were constructed with D. hemprichi, sea urchins, and another coral species – Stylophora pistillata – to determine their ability to attract divers as well as to support the local fauna.
 Unlike its usual niche on vertical protrusions or on the top side of horizontal substrata, D. hemprichi has attached to the bottom surface of the horizontal plates that form the scaffold of the artificial reef.
-This is due to S. pistillata outcompeting D. hemprichi for the upper surface of the horizontal substrata since the zooxanthellate of S. pistillata require light for photosynthesis whereas azooxanthellate D. hemprichi can exist without it.
-Therefore by living on the bottom surface of horizontal substrata, D. hemprichi is able to avoid algal growth and sedimentation as well.
+This is due to S. pistillata outcompeting D. hemprichi for the upper surface of the horizontal substrata, since the zooxanthellae of S. pistillata require light for photosynthesis whereas azooxanthellate D. hemprichi can exist without it.
+Therefore, by living on the bottom surface of horizontal substrata, D. hemprichi is able to avoid algal growth and sedimentation as well.
 The identification of optimal niches for D. hemprichi allows for future transplantation of coral to artificial reefs in order to remedy human impact.